Liao-Wen-xing/Networked-process-monitoring-system-for-A11-CUG/README.md

-This is the design of a networked process monitoring system for group A11.
+This is the final design of the course "Networked Process Monitoring System Design", which includes DIAView engineering, Node-Red engineering, fuzzy PID control source code implemented by MATLAB, and Siemens S7-1200 source code.